gerald-guiony/ESPWiFiServersExtension/README.md

 ## Debug all your sketches remotely with Telnet

-With this library you can debug remotely with telnet in a terminal:
+This library allows you to perform remote debugging via Telnet in a basic terminal:
 > telnet [IP address of your Esp]

 ![Settings in Domoticz](https://github.com/gerald-guiony/ESPWiFiServersExtension/blob/master/doc/debug.png)

-You also have debugging commands, type 'h' to see the list of these commands:
+Debugging commands are also available; type 'h' to display the list of commands:

 ![Settings in Domoticz](https://github.com/gerald-guiony/ESPWiFiServersExtension/blob/master/doc/debugCommand.png)

 ## Administrative JSON commands

-In this library you can access to administrative commands for your esp with JSON, see source file
+In this library, you can access JSON administrative commands for your ESP.
+Refer to this source file for more details:

 [HttpAdminCommandRequestHandler.cpp](https://github.com/gerald-guiony/ESPWiFiServersExtension/blob/master/src/HttpAdminCommandRequestHandler.cpp)